KSB lowers costs of seawater desalination

 As no piping is required between the individual components, the new system takes up minimal space, which makes it ideal for use in mobile container units.
 KSB is the first manufacturer to supply this type of compact system for the RO process.
 Field tests have been underway at various Middle Eastern sites since October 2012.

-- KSB: High-performance pumps for large Dutch power station
+- KSB: Major contract for new Indian power station